Skip to main content

 Includes NIB Base

-COF gap closes between floating- and fixed-rates
+COF gap closes between floating and fixed rates

-A full month of data post the mid-September fed rate drop meant that all-in COF on floating rates completed their ~50 bps drop from August.
+A full month of data post the mid-September Fed rate drop meant that all-in COF on floating rates completed their ~50 bps drop from August.
 (6.07% down to 5.53%).
-Meanwhile, as noted above, rising market interest rates pushed up fixed-rate all-in COF, by 23 bps to 4.36%.
+Meanwhile, as noted above, rising market interest rates pushed up fixed-rate all-in COF by 23 bps to 4.36%.

 The gap between the two metrics in October was 1.17%, the closest they have been since May.

-All in COF by Month
+All-In COF by Month

 Rolling Trend

-Fixed-Rate spreads can’t keep up with rising rates
+Fixed-rate spreads can’t keep up with rising rates

 After adding 28 bps in fixed spreads in September, bankers gave back 18 in October (dropping from 2.05% to 1.87%).

-Fixed-Rate Coupon over COF Rate
+Fixed-Rate Coupon Over COF Rate

 Note: We’ve received diverging feedback from bankers about which way they prefer to see fixed-rate spreads displayed.
 Some prefer the chart above, which expresses it in the straightforward context of fixed-rate COF.
 But others prefer to see fixed-rate spreads in the chart below, which uses the SOFR equivalent a comparison of different structure types.
-In this view, it is clear that the relative “discount” fixed rate loans have compared to SOFR structures has narrowed since August.
+In this view, it is clear that the relative “discount” fixed-rate loans compared to SOFR structures has narrowed since August.

 SOFR Equivalent Spread by Structure Type

-Fixed coupon rises slightly; floating coupons mirror fed cuts
+Fixed coupon rises slightly; floating coupons mirror Fed cuts

 The drop in fixed-rate spreads meant that fixed-rate coupons rose only modestly in October (from 6.18% to 6.23%) despite the previously noted increase in funding costs.